by Paul Balles

 Stop these prologues to war before Hell breaks loose.

-Posted by Paul J. Balles on 7:35 pm, With 0 Reads, Filed under Israel, World News.
+Posted by Paul J. Balles on 7:35 pm, With 0 Reads, Filed under Israel, World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.